tomcz/gotools/slices/README.md

 # slices

-Generic operations on slices because writing for loops over and over is really boring.
+Generic operations on slices because we've got better things to do than write for-loops over and over.